owatte/docker-openscad-gui/README.md

 # Openscad

-Dockerfile to provide a ready to use openscad full environment with GUI and renderer and can access to the local file system in RW mode.
+Dockerfile to provide a ready to use openscad full environment with GUI plus renderer and access to the host file system in RW mode.

-This environment is intended to be used in 3D CAD courses at the "Université des Antilles" in Guadeloupe (French West Indies)

 I made this image because Openscad depends on old libs like QT4 and is not more packaged with recent GNU/Linux version, such as GNU/Linux Debian 10 (Buster) or GNU/Linux Ubuntu 18.04 (Bionic Beaver)

+This environment is intended to be used in 3D CAD courses or fablab experimentations.

-This image is build on stable GNU/Linux Ubuntu 16.04 LTS (Xenial Xerus) and run openscad 2015-03-1
+This image is build on stable GNU/Linux Ubuntu 16.04 LTS (Xenial Xerus) and run openscad 2015-03-1.

 ## Build
 Automated build are not yet available so you have to build your owm image